gaber-/CarND-Advanced-Lane-Lines/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 I started preparing the images, removing the camera deformation and the perspective deformation.
-To pick the right points for the perspective transform operation I used the lane detection pipeline from project one, which draws straight lines in correspondance with the lane lines.
-One challenging part of ths phase was picking how long the lines should be: too short and they'd capture a short part of the lane, too long and the curved lines tend to exit fromt the sides of the transformed image.

-This issue is visible in the video as tight curves' detected (green) lanes appear cut diagonally.
+I used some fixed points which yelded a good result.

 Then I chose which algorithms to apply to generate a binary map of the interesting pixels.
-This is where I used saturation and gradient thresholding.
+This is where I used saturation, color and gradient thresholding.
 The challenge here is how to find a good set among the wealth of techniques available (many of which redundant) in order to keep as many "good" pixels with as little noise as possible.
+This is complicated by the fact there are many different types of images whith different kinds of issues (you can't tune the thresholding parameters for a specific set of images because it wouldn't work on others).

 Lastly I applied the techniques to extract the polinomials most likely to fit  the two lines and plotted them on the image.

-The current implementation may be confused by certain kinds of shadow (especially if only part of the image is shadowy), sudden variations in curvature of the lane or orientation of the car and extreme curvatures of the lane.
+The current implementation may be confused by sudden variations in curvature of the lane or orientation of the car and extreme curvatures of the lane.